ids-s1-21/website/content/week01/_index.en.md

 ## Assignments

 <p style="text-align: left"> This week's assignments will help you get familiar with the workflow for the rest of the course.
-You are urged to complete them so that you are prepared for next week and beyond.</p>
+You are urged to complete them so that you are prepared for next week and beyond.
+For instructions on how to set up a new project in RStudio Cloud from a GitHub repository (“repo”), see the <a id="OpeningaProject">Opening a Project</a> page under <a id="troubleshoot">Setup & Troubleshooting.</a></p>

 {{% notice note %}}
 This week's assignments will not be marked, as they are provided as practice and to help you get acquainted with the material without the pressure of grades.